 So I promised I would talk about glitches.
 It’s not as though I want to talk about glitches just for the sake of it, though they can be pretty fun.
 The trouble is, like I implied up top, FFI has so many fundamental glitches that they’ve dramatically changed the way the game is played: versions that have the glitches are played one way, versions that have removed glitches play very differently, and one glitch was considered too big to remove!
 So I’m going to talk about those fundamental glitches, and as it turns out, there are so many that I have to subdivide them.
 Yeah.
 So let’s get started with the glitches that turned the Thief into a useless piece of shit in the original NES release.

 That big glitch I mentioned in the previous paragraph is the Critical Hit Rate error, an error so central to the way the game plays that it’s been maintained in remakes where they could have easily fixed it.
 Simply put: weapons were supposed to cause critical hits based on a hidden trait of the weapon, making some weapons – Thieves’ weapons, by and large – more dangerous on a lucky roll.
 That means that an advantage thieves were supposed to have in the original plan was that they cause crits more often than warriors and monks.
 But accidentally (or as a really spotty last-minute change), the game pulled the crit rate numbers from the weapons’ index number in the game’s code.
-As a result, weapons added to the game later, and thus with a higher index number, usually because they were from the end of the game, do critical hits more often, to the point that I believe they’re above the intended rate of even the best crit rate weapon!
+As a result, weapons added to the game later, usually because they were from the end of the game, do critical hits more often, to the point that I believe they’re above the intended rate of even the best crit rate weapon!